How to Become an Operating Room Nurse

 What’s the Career and Salary Outlook for OR Nurses?

-In fact, according to the Association of Perioperative Registered Nurses (AORN), the U.S. will need more than 1 million new RNs by 2022, especially in areas like perioperative nursing.
+In fact, according to the Association of Perioperative Registered Nurses (AORN), the U.S. will need more than one million new RNs by 2022, especially in areas like perioperative nursing.
 Of the top 25 nursing specialties in 2019, OR nurses were the sixth highest in demand, and PACU nurses ranked ninth.

 What’s the Salary Range for an OR Nurse?